djn-hgs/advent-of-code-2023/README.md

 ### Part 2

 The choice of data structure in Part 1 paid off.
 It took about two tweaks to the existing code to finish off Qu2.

+## Day 3

+### Part 1

+Oh goody, more parsing with `regex`.
+So, spent some time thinking how the data might be useful in part 2 and so decided to store all possible information about the values and their locations.
+Not that it particularly helped.
+Anyway, it was a fairly easy puzzle to solve and the `regex` tricks that I learned will certainly come in useful.

+### Part 2

+So this part wasn't much harder than [Part 1]() and a slight tweak to my slightly mad data structures from the first part enabled me to store the location of all asterisks and all values.
+Got the correct demo on the test data after realising one small error in my match spans... and then it failed on the real input.
+Tried a few test cases and couldn't solve the problem, so eventually looked down to see what it _wasn't_ spotting.
+It seemed to be spotting everything that it should.
+So then I looked for anything it _was_ spotting that it shouldn't... and realised that my original debug had omitted one `+1` which meant that it was over-matching one case, and therefore not including a ratio because I was matching 3 values when it should have been 2.

+Doh.